ChrisParsonsDev/tensorflow_playground/README.md

 1. [Softmax](./code/softmax.py) - Manual implementation of Softmax, the function that squashes logits from a network into probabilities.
 2. [notMNIST](./code/notmnist.ipynb) - Not MNIST.
 Cool exploration of Pickle files, randomising datasets and training linear models.
 3. [Fully Connected](./code/fullyconnected.ipynb) - Converting Stochastic Gradient Descent to a 1-hidden layer neural network in TensorFlow.
+4. [Regularisation](./code/regularisation.ipynb) - Using dropout and regularisation in TensorFlow.

 ## Datasets